dalibo/sqlserver2pgsql/FAQ.md

 Why didn't you do everything in the Perl script ?
 I don't want to use Kettle.
 ----------------------------------

-Because I have once installed a Perl DBD driver for MS SQL's server, and I don't want to ever do it again... nor force you to do it :) You can either do it using ODBC, or using Sybase's driver.
+Because I have once installed a Perl DBD driver for Microsoft SQL server, and I don't want to ever do it again... nor force you to do it :) You can either do it using ODBC, or using Sybase's driver.
 In both case, it will take you quite a while, and you'll suffer with large objects.